wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/integration.rst

 retries
 ^^^^^^^

-The number of attempts to retry a request to the external integration server in case it times out.
+On timeout, the maximum number of retry attempts for a request to the external integration server.

 +--------------------+-----------------------------------------------------------+
 | **Default value**  | 3                                                         |